RDA-MOMSI/Dashboard/src/user-journeys.md

 ### Beginner Journeys

 "Beginner" journeys introduce entry level core concepts curated at the dashboard and listed at our collection.
-See "FAIRsharing in a nutshell"[^3] and provided [education material](https://fairsharing.org/educational) (prepared by the FAIRsharing Community Champions) to learn more about how FAIRsharing record resources can support your research endeavors.
+See "FAIRsharing in a nutshell" and provided [education material](https://fairsharing.org/educational) (prepared by the FAIRsharing Community Champions) to learn more about how FAIRsharing record resources can support your research endeavors.

 See example queries below for a few ways to browse MOMSI WG standards aligned to your interest from our collection.